What to do if you're a suspect for a sex crime

 Sexual Assault / Rape (ARS 13-1406)

 Sexual Assault is commonly known as “Rape,” but Arizona law does not use the word “Rape” anymore.
 In simple terms, sexual assault is having sex with an adult (over 18) without that person’s consent.
 To be sexual assault the sex has to be vaginal, anal, or oral sex.
 (ARS 13-1406) Click here for an in-depth explanation of the ARS 13-1406 statute.
 If the sexual act does not involve one of those forms, then it falls under Sexual Abuse (see ARS 13-1404).
+Click here for an in-depth explanation of ARS 13-1404.
 Call today if you've been accused of violating or charged with either statute.

 Molestation (ARS 13-1410)